-Aquatic life criterion determined by the states for total iron (ORSANCO does not have an iron criteria for the Ohio River) are exceeded in greater than ten percent of samples in several segments of the river.
+Aquatic life criterion determined by the states for total iron (ORSANCO does not have an iron criteria for the Ohio River) were exceeded more than once within, and in greater than ten percent of samples obtained from, several segments of the river.
 No other exceedances of water quality criteria for the protection of aquatic life were observed.
 The Commission employed the WOE approach favoring the results of the biological indicators over the exceedances of several of the states' individual iron criterion.
-The assessments of fish surveys from 2013-2019 and macroinvertebrates surveys from 2015-2019 showed that the entirety of the Ohio River was fully supporting the aquatic life use.
+The assessments of fish and macroinvertebrate surveys from 2015-2022 showed that the entirety of the Ohio River was fully supporting the aquatic life use.